 Brought to you by Canadian Manufacturers & Exporters in Partnership with:

-With the support from the Ministry of Labour, Training and Skills Development, CME has launched a Skills Development Program to provide free training for manufacturing employees and launch several peer councils.
+With support from the Ministry of Labour, Immigration, Training and Skills Development, the program provides free training for manufacturing employees and affordable peer-to-peer mentoring.

 Training is underway – click below to get involved.

 What Training Programs Are Being Offered Free of Charge?

 Applicable to all levels in an organization, Lean 101 is a one-day interactive workshop that covers the fundamentals of Lean through interactive activities and discussions.
 Participants gain knowledge on the seven wastes, core principles, concepts, philosophy, and benefits of Lean in their organization.

 This 5.5 day program helps companies develop supervisors and leaders to influence employee engagement to impact efficiency, improve productivity and strengthen the bottom line.
 By delivering CME’s best-in-class leadership training in a women’s-only learning environment, participants will:

 - Develop a powerful network of peers and advocates.

 - Be supported by mentors from the same company who coach learners to apply workshop teachings to the workplace.

 Your health and safety is our priority.
 CME is focused on building safer workplaces across Ontario through the delivery of health and safety training designed specifically for the needs of the manufacturing work environment.
 Health & safety training includes: